ElektraInitiative/libelektra/src/plugins/csvstorage/README.md

 ## Configuration ##

-`config/delimiter`
+`delimiter`
 Tells the plugin what delimiter is used in the file.
-The default delimiter is ; and will be used if config/delimiter is not set.
+The default delimiter is `;` and will be used if `delimiter` is not set.

-`config/useheader = 1`
+`useheader`
-Tells the plugin to use the first line as a header.
+Tells the plugin to use the first line as a header if it's set to "1".
 The columns will get the coresponding names.

-`config/outputdelim`
-Tells the plugin what delimiter should be used for output.
-If not set, ; will be used

 ## Example ##